mustafaenisek/mustafaenisek/README.md

 - 👀 I’m interested in web developing and devops and little bit of everything :)
 - 🌱 I’m currently learning html-css, javascript, js node and js react.
 - 💞️ I’m looking to collaborate on ...
+- 📫 My mail address mustafaenisek@gmail.com.
-- 📫 How to reach me VOS NIDUS#7415 on discord.
+- 📫 You can reach me on dicord VOS NIDUS#7415

 <!---
 mustafaenisek/mustafaenisek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.